-A&E Network is launching a new real life series, "The Governor's Wife".
-The series follows the former Louisiana and his 34-year-old wife, Trina, and other family members.
+A&E Network launched a new real life series, "The Governor's Wife", following the former Louisiana governor and his wife, Trina, and other family members.

-The show premieres on October 27, 2013, and is being produced by Leftfield Pictures ("Pawn Stars") and SSS Entertainment.
+The show premiered on October 27, 2013, produced by Leftfield Pictures ("Pawn Stars") and SSS Entertainment.

 For more information on the Marksville area, we recommend a visit to the web site of the Marksville Chamber of Commerce, or the Paragon Casino web site.